ravicious/prettier-printers/deck.md

 ---

-> Working in environments without an automatic code formatter makes me feel like I have to keep a context unrelated to the problem space in my head at all times of satisfying a linter or style guide or whatever.
+> Working in environments without an automatic code formatter makes me feel like I have to keep a context (that's unrelated to the problem space) in my head at all times of satisfying a linter or style guide or whatever.
 -- [@brianloveswords](https://twitter.com/brianloveswords/status/1087767249736339456)